Authors should submit their papers using Manuscript Central at http://mc.manuscriptcentral.com/awpl.

 Authors must submit manuscripts that conform to the IEEE approved styles (either Word or LaTex).
 Specifically, authors must submit their manuscripts in the double-column IEEE format typical of most Transactions, Journals, and Letters published by IEEE.
-Authors should ensure that submitted manuscripts fit into 4 pages and graphics are of acceptable quality.
+Authors should ensure that submitted manuscripts fit into 4 pages (excluding reference page) and graphics are of acceptable quality.

 Please download the style files (Word or LaTeX) here: